Cavity-QED Simulation of a Maser beyond the Mean-Field Approximation: Introduction

 From here, starting with the desired operators, a full set of coupled equations of motion can be derived through commutation relations.
-Operators are also represented by matrices with $4^N$ elements; however, their expectation values are single complex numbers.
+Operators are of the same size as the density matrix, but their expectation values are single complex numbers.
 Upon attempting to evaluate the latter by averaging over the $N$ equations of motion, one is immediately confronted with another severe problem: each equation will have higher-order expectation values on its right-hand side.
 Here, `order' refers to the number of operators in the expectation value's operator product (\textit{e.g.}, $\langle a^\dagger a\rangle$ has order 2).
 These higher-order expectation values need to be solved for in turn, and this trend continues indefinitely.
 In other words, there is an infinite hierarchy of equations for the expectation values of products of operators\cite{quantumcumulants}.
 An approximate solution to this hierarchy can be achieved by truncation up to a given order.
-This can be implemented using R.~Kubo's generalised cumulant expansion, which allows for higher-order operator products to be expanded in terms of lower-order ones\cite{quantumcumulants, kubo1962generalized}.
+This can be implemented using R.~Kubo's generalised cumulant expansion, which allows for higher-order operator products to be expanded in terms of lower-order ones\cite{quantumcumulants, kubo1962generalized}.\\ The joint cumulant, a general measure of the correlation of operators, of order $n$ is given by\cite{kubo1962generalized, quantumcumulants}